roneyfraga/getLattes/README.md

 ## Normalize informations

-See `normalizeByDoi`, `normalizeByJournal` and `normalizeByYear` to normalize publications data (journal title, ISSN and year).
+See `normalizeByDoi`, `normalizeByJournal` and `normalizeByYear` to normalize publications data (journal title, ISSN and year)..